aminb-el/research/README.md

 This repository is an evidence archive.
 It is meant to make my work easier to inspect, verify, and follow through its development.

 The polished papers are available as PDFs.
-Supporting files may include source documents, scorer packets, analysis bundles, input/output archives, older cases, logs, notes, and previous versions.
+Supporting files may include source documents, scorer packets, analysis bundles, input/output archives, old cases, logs, notes, previous versions, and computational outputs.

 ## Main folders